 with a call or a chat for communicating the session ID.
 Depending on the level of privileges granted by the administrator, the extent of remote help varies from a basic view-only mode to complete control of the customer's browser instance.

-- Platform details: Access information about the customer’s platform.
+- Access information about customer’s platform.

-- Form co-filling: Co-fill forms on websites.
+- Ability to co-fill forms on websites.

 - Co-browsing only works in HTTP secure web pages.

 - Adobe Flash components, including videos, and Java applets are not supported.